api3-ecosystem/prediction-market-guide/guide.md

-    bool isActive; // Check if the prediction is open or closed address marketHandler; // The contract responsible for betting on the prediction. uint256 predictionTokenPrice; // The price of either of the token for a given market handler.
+    bool isActive; // Check if the prediction is open or closed address marketHandler; // The contract responsible for betting on the prediction. uint256 predictionTokenPrice; // The price of either of the token for a given market handler. int224 priceAtConclude; // Price returns from the dapi call.
 }

 /// @notice Error codes